Danilo1301/GTASA_libGiroflexVSL/README_EN.md

 To change the menu's position, you need to enable the edit mode in: "Options" > "Mods Settings" > "Giroflex VSL - Edit mode"

+<h3>Bent lights / Lights rotated to the side by a little</h3>

+This happens when you use libJPatch.so with 'PS2CoronaRotation' enabled.
+To disable you have to go to your configs, in the .ini file, go the where this option is located and change it to 0 (PS2CoronaRotation=0)

 <h3>Discord</h3>

 * https://discord.gg/mkCDRf4zJA